neccdao/gitbook/README.md

 NECC can also be vested by selling NDOL or NDOL/nNECC LP tokens to the Treasury.

 The stablecoin, NDOL, can be minted by depositing a whitelisted collateral.
-This stablecoin is minted 1-1 to the collateral's USD value, per its associated Chainlink price feed.
+This stablecoin is minted 1-1 to the collateral's USD value, per its associated Flux price feed.
 NDOL can be burned for any whitelisted collateral type at a rate of `(collateral in pool) / (supply of NDOL).`

 Traders looking to open leveraged positions can "borrow", or more accurately, trade against the collateral pool, with up to 50x leverage.
 A trader can deposit 1 ETH, then borrow 1 more ETH, for a total position size of 2 ETH.